ZeeSpire/zss-afk-site/_posts/news.en/2022-11-07-davinci-resolve-coming-to-ipads.markdown

 featured-image-home: "/assets/resized/DaVinci-Resolve-for-iPad-Color-600x600" # width - 600
 ---
-Blackmagic Design recently announced that they will launch Davinci Resolve on iPads.
+Blackmagic Design recently announced that they will launch Davinci Resolve on iPad.

 The video editing software we use will come to Apple iPads with M processors later this year (2022).
 It has the best color grading features in the world and competes with software such as Adobe Premiere Pro and Apple's Final Cut Pro.